teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     * Here is a signature of all the above text, using a threshold signature algorithm.

-You can think of a SNIP as a signed combination of a routerstatus, a microdescriptor ... together with a little bit of the randomized routing table from Tor's current path selection code, all wrapped in a signature.
+You can think of a SNIP as a signed combination of a routerstatus and a microdescriptor ... together with a little bit of the randomized routing table from Tor's current path selection code, all wrapped in a signature.

-Every relay holds a set of SNIPs, and serves them to clients when the client is extending by routing index.
+Every relay keeps a set of SNIPs, and serves them to clients when the client is extending by routing index.

 An ENDIVE is a complete set of SNIPs.
 Relays download ENDIVEs, or